- Primary and Secondary Colors

 Monochromatic color schemes use one color and its various values (tints and shades).
 Such schemes have harmonious visual effect (Figure 6).

-Analogous color schemes use colors that are next to each other on the color wheel.
-For exam 0184 ple, orange and red are analogous; from a distance, a planting of orange and red may appear as a planting of the same color.
+Analogous color schemes use colors that are next to each other on the color 0194 wheel.
+For example, orange and red are analogous; from a distance, a planting of orange and red may appear as a planting of the same color.
 This is because of the closeness of the colors on the wheel.
 However, up close analogous colors create a rich mix of colors that blend well and are visually harmonious.
 Depending on the color, a warm or cool effect can be achieved (Figures 7 and 8).
 5FED

 Complementary color schemes use colors that are opposite each other on the color wheel.
 Each complementary color adds to the intensity of its opposite.
 For example, on the color wheel purple and yellow are opposite each other.
 Both colors complement each other and make the brightness of the other increase.
 Purple and yellow is a popular combination because the colors accent one another and make each other stand out (Figure 9).
 In a landscape, complementary colors are often most successful when one color is more dominant than the other, rather than in equal proportions (in Figure 9, the yellow pansies dominate).